rahulkiefer/eggbort/README.md

 ## Functionality

 Eggbort's functionality comes in the form of server management QOL improvements, such as easier chat management, bot interaction modification, as well as fully-functional music player capabilities from sources such as YouTube, Soundcloud, and more.
-Once you invite Eggbort to your Discord server, type `e.help` to see a list of commands.
+Once you invite Eggbort to your Discord server, type `e.help` in a text channel to display a list of commands.

 ## Implementation